 - Cypress Shelter $60 (50-person max capacity)

 Each shelter has several picnic tables, a large charcoal grill, its own horseshoe pit and a volleyball court and playground nearby.
-Those renting shelters can check out recreation equipment (horseshoes and volleyballs) at no extra charge (*please note that our recreation equipment is currently not available to borrow due to COVID-19).
+Those renting shelters can check out recreation equipment (horseshoes and volleyballs) at no extra charge.
 Restrooms are centrally located near the shelters and are accessible from nearby parking spaces.

 Shelter Rules and Guidelines: